sadanandpai/javascript-code-challenges/challenges/functions-concepts.md

 ###### Notes

-Solution is one of the known way of achieving prototypal inheritance, but is not the only way to achieve it.
+The solution is one of the known ways of achieving prototypal inheritance, but it is not the only way to achieve it.

 ###### References